mauroservienti/milestone.github.io/_posts/messages-evolution.md

 _Source: <https://github.com/Particular/NServiceBus/blob/master/src/NServiceBus.Core/Pipeline/Incoming/LoadHandlersConnector.cs#L27>_

 That means not all senders have been updated to use the new message version.
 Or there are still in-flight messages.
-Even though we removed the `SubmitRequest` from the NuGet package, there are no guarantees that other teams will update sender endpoints and stop using the old message type.
+Even though we removed `SubmitRequest` from the NuGet package, there are no guarantees that other teams will update sender endpoints and stop using the old message type.

 Let's acknowledge that we're safe using a tool like NServiceBus.
 Failed messages will be moved to the error queue and not lost.
 However, if we retry them, they'll end up in the same receiver queue and fail again.